-The Master of Leadership Development (MLD) at Saint Mary-of-the-Woods College is designed for women and men who wish to pursue a graduate degree in leadership that blends interdisciplinary studies with the choice of a focused area of interest.
+The Master of Leadership Development (MLD) program at SMWC is designed for women and men who wish to pursue a graduate degree in leadership that blends interdisciplinary studies with the choice of a focused area of interest.
 The Integrative Core courses provide a range of perspectives to help students develop and enhance their critical thinking and leadership skills, while the Focus Area courses build students' knowledge and skills in specific areas of interest.

-The MLD program is designed to be completed in one year using a hybrid-course format, with on-site face-to-face cohort group seminars at the beginning and end of each course, an interactive webinar experience in the middle of each course, and web-based assignments and discussion throughout the course.
-Students take two courses every two months; one course from the Integrative Core and one from the Focus area.
+The MLD program is designed to be completed in one year using a hybrid-course format, with on-site face-to-face cohort group seminars at the beginning and end of each course, an interactive webinar experience in the middle of each course and web-based assignments and discussion throughout the course.
+Students take two courses every two months; one course from the Integrative Core and one from the Focus Area.
+The MLD program is accelerated and a great deal of material is covered in a relatively short time.
+As a result, attendance and participation are crucial to the success of the learner.
+The cohort model of learning offers a stimulating and intellectually challenging environment, while promoting a sense of community.

-The Focus Areas offered in the MLD program are: Organizational Leadership, Non-for-Profit Leadership, and Financial Leadership.
+The Focus Areas offered in the MLD program are: Organizational Leadership, Not-for-Profit Leadership, and Financial Leadership.
 Additional Focus Areas may be developed in the future, based on market research and student interest.

-Mission Statement
+Vision Statement

-The mission of the Master of Leadership Development (MLD) is to prepare visionary leaders who value diverse perspectives, critically analyze research, use inquiry to guide practice, integrate appropriate technologies, solve problems creatively, and engage in ethical decision-making to effect positive change in a global society.
+The vision of the Master of Leadership Development (MLD) program is to prepare visionary leaders who value diverse perspectives, critically analyze research, use inquiry to guide practice, integrate appropriate technologies, solve problems creatively and engage in ethical decision-making to effect positive change in a global society.